TrainedPro/trainedpro.github.io/content/blog/installing-and-setting-up-hugo-with-the-hextra-theme-a-step-by-step-guide.md

 date: '2025-02-19T12:37:44+05:00'
 draft: false
 title: 'Installing and Setting Up Hugo With the Hextra Theme: a Step by Step Guide'
+description: "In this guide, I walk you through installing Hugo Extended and setting up the Hextra theme step by step.
+I cover everything from creating a new Hugo site and configuring the theme using Hugo Modules or Git Submodules to customizing your site and deploying it on various platforms.
+Follow along to build your modern, responsive static website."
 authors:
   - name: TrainedPro
     link: https://github.com/TrainedPro